wasmcompute/tokactor/README.md

 This is a simple library that wraps tokio and gives access to it through an actor model interface.
 Actors are linked together through channels created from tokio.
-Actors are ran as `tokio::task` and are given a channel of messages
+Actors are ran as `tokio::task` and are given a channel of messages.

 This library was designed to try and not expose the need to program generic futures through `Pin<Box<_>>`.